dlyz/metronome-trainer/README.md

       Do not connect your important private pages to the integration in order to reduce security and data loss risks.
    2. Add database to the page.
-      1. Rename `Title` property to `BPM`
+      1. Rename `Title` property to `BPM`.
-      2. Add property `Date` of type `Date`
+      2. Add property `Date` of type `Date`.
-      3. And property `nBPM` of type `Formula`, set formula value to `toNumber(prop("BPM"))`, hide the property from the view
+      3. And property `nBPM` of type `Formula`, set formula value to `toNumber(prop("BPM"))`, hide the property from the view.
       4. Optionally create more views in the database with filter on `nBPM` value to split a single view to a few "pages".
-      5. Add a row with title `60`.
-   3. Add a code block, set language to `yaml` and content like this.
+   3. Add a code block, set language to `yaml` and use content like this:

       ```yaml
       bpms: 60-120/5, 120-150/2, 150-200